How to Protect Cells Without Protecting Sheet in Excel (3 Ways)

 Read More: Protect Excel Cells But Allow Data Entry

-3. Applying a VBA Code to Protect Cells Without Protecting Sheet
+Method 3 – Applying VBA Code to Protect Cells Without Protecting the Sheet

-In this section, we will use a VBA code to protect the specific cells for the products Cherry, and Apple without protecting the whole sheet.
+We will use VBA code to protect the specific cells for the products Cherry and Apple without protecting the whole sheet.

 how to protect cells in Excel without protecting sheet